-I’m not an advocate of any particular kind of birth other than those which end up with a healthy mother and child.
+I’m not an advocate of any particular kind of birth other than that which ends up with a healthy mother and child.
 The problem is, of course, that no particular one kind of birth delivers that in all cases.
 Birth is an inherently dangerous procedure.
 The fact that it is natural, the fact that women are designed to labour and deliver and babies are designed to be born does not negate the risks involved for both.
 Nature, in its wisdom, has seen fit to make something which can be gloriously straightforward and empowering something which also can, on occasion, be excruciating, complicated…and fatal.

 How could I be an advocate of any particular kind of birth, or in any way define my identity by one, when I have had three completely different experiences?
 Before I was even expecting my first I knew that I would deliver at our local hospital, and so – after a textbook pregnancy and early labour – I did.
 But it became apparent as things progressed that his head – which would turn out to be above the 100th centile line for size – had, for whatever reason, turned sideways.
 Some babies may come out ear first, but I’d warrant not many.
 He wasn’t one of them, anyway.
 Had we not had access to a surgical theatre (prompt, rather than emergency) he, and quite possibly I, wouldn’t be here.
 I support a charity now, Fistula Foundation which supports women in the developing world who weren’t as lucky as we were.
 I don’t take risk in birth lightly, or ever forget how fortunate I was to have had that risk in my case dealt with so expertly.